745764716/hellowworld/ICLR Rebuttbal.md

 >**Assumption 2.**  $g_\varphi(\cdot)$ is a constant function and the cumulant function $\psi(\cdot) = \frac{1}{2}\|\|\cdot\|\|_{p}^{2}$

 Assumption 2 made here aims to reduce the complexity of the exponential family distribution.
-While it is possible to parameterize the exponential family distribution in a more complicated manner, our proposed simple version already performs best on a wide range of datasets and settings.
+While it is possible to parameterize the exponential family distribution in a more complicated manner, our proposed simple version suffices to perform well.

 [a] Detecting Out-of-distribution Data through In-distribution Class Prior.
 ICML 2023